miguelmota/miguelmota.github.io/blog/_posts/2015-02-16-naive-bayes-classifier-in-javascript.md

 # Conclusion

 Hopefully the code was easy to follow.
 The full code is available on [github](https://github.com/miguelmota/bayes-classifier) as a node module.
 Definitely checkout the [natural](https://github.com/NaturalNode/natural) library for more text classification algorithms.
-The library contains many general natural language processing utilities, such as *tokenization*, *stemming*, *classification*, *phonetics*, *[tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf)*, *WordNet*, and string similarity.
+The library contains many general natural language facilities, such as *tokenization*, *stemming*, *classification*, *phonetics*, *[tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf)*, *WordNet*, and string similarity.

 # Resources